stain/bosc2015-apachetaverna/soilandreyes_bosc.md

 [Eclipse Foundation](http://wiki.eclipse.org/Development_Resources/HOWTO/Starting_A_New_Project),
 the [Outercurve Foundation](http://www.outercurve.org/) which is backed by Microsoft, and the [Apache Software Foundation](http://apache.org/).
-The different options come with different implications for the project's way of working, licensing, community, politics, infrastructure and public impression - all of which must be evaluated independently for different research software projects.
+The different options come with implications for the project's way of working, licensing, community, politics, infrastructure and public impression - which must be evaluated with regards to the particular research software project.

 By choosing Apache as its new home, we put emphasis on the community building, a strong and neutral governance model, and clear intellectual property management, which we believe makes the project more approachable for new participants and commercial entities.
 While the initial months as an Apache Incubator involved a fair bit of administrative overhead, such as moving mailing lists, transitioning web sites and bug trackers and verifying dependency licensing and intellectual property ownership of the donated source code, we feel this is offset already by an increase in awareness in the community at large.
-Several new developers have been attracted to the project, with many proposals and new idea, including 4 [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) student applications.
+Several new developers have been attracted to the project, with many proposals and new ideas, including 4 [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) student applications.